The WGC Invitational was one of for World Golf Championship events co-sanctioned by both the PGA Tour and the European Tour.

 |2014||Ben Crane (-10 / 1 Stroke)||Rory McIlroy (-15 / 2 Strokes)|

-The challenging course has always had a strong reputation amongst PGA Tour players who respect the fact that it is difficult yet fair.
-Scoring well is a difficult task as setting up birdie chances demands a combination of accuracy off the tee and quality approach shots.
-A certain amount of power is necessary but the key is having a well thought out strategy as players need to remain patient on the tough holes (most notably the long par fours) before taking their chances on the two par fives and the more scoreable par fours.
+The challenging course always had a strong reputation amongst PGA Tour players who respect the fact that it was difficult yet fair.
+Scoring well was a difficult task as setting up birdie chances demands a combination of accuracy off the tee and quality approach shots.
+A certain amount of power was necessary but the key was having a well thought out strategy as players needed to remain patient on the tough holes (most notably the long par fours) before taking their chances on the two par fives and the more scoreable par fours.

-The other difficulty for the players to overcome is the weather.
-The shift back to August for this event means the field will have to cope with some hot and sticky conditions.
+The other difficulty for the players to overcome was the weather.
+The shift back to August for this event meant that the field would have to cope with some hot and sticky conditions.

 About the WGC-FedEx St. Jude Invitational

-Founded in 1999, the WGC FedEx St Jude Invitational has become a big event on the golfing calendar.
-Since starting out as the WGC-NEC Invitational in 1999, the tournament was held at Firestone in Ohio every year, expect in 2002 when it took place in Washington State.
+Founded in 1999, the WGC FedEx St Jude Invitational had become a big event on the golfing calendar.
+Since starting out as the WGC-NEC Invitational in 1999, the tournament was held at Firestone in Ohio every year, except in 2002 when it took place in Washington State.
 However, the event moved to Southwind in Tennessee in 2019.

-The WGC FedEx St Jude Invitational is one of the four annual World Golf Championships events.
-The others are the Mexico Championship, the Dell Technologies Match Play and the HSBC Champions.
-The winner of this particular tournament takes home the Gary Player Cup.
+The WGC FedEx St. Jude Invitational was one of the four annual World Golf Championships events.
+The others were the Mexico Championship, the Dell Technologies Match Play and the HSBC Champions.
+These were reduced to just the WGC Match Play and WGC Champions from 2022, with the WGC Invitational and the WGC Championship cancelled.
+The winner of this particular tournament used to take home the Gary Player Cup.

 Previous Venues & Current Course

-The WGC FedEx St. Jude Invitational has not been held at many courses during its 20+ years of existence.
-In fact, Ohio has hosted 19 of the 21 St Jude Invitationals over the years.
+The WGC FedEx St. Jude Invitational had not been held at many courses during its 20+ years of existence.
+In fact, Firestone Country Club in Ohio hosted 19 of the 23 St Jude Invitationals over the years.

 From the inaugural event in 1999 to the 20th in 2018, Firestone Country Club in Akron, Ohio was the event’s host for all bar one St Jude Invitational.
 The only exception was in 2002, when the Sahalee Country Club in Sammamish, Washington played host, with Australian Craig Parry coming out on top in that one.

 In 2019, a new venue for the WGC FedEx St Jude Invitational was introduced.
 TPC Southwind – which is located within the gated community of Southwind, in Memphis, Tennessee – took over from Firestone.
-Brooks Koepka won the first event at Southwind.
-At the time of writing, the 22nd WGC Invitational was scheduled to take place in July 2020.
+Brooks Koepka won the first event at Southwind, Justin Thomas the second, with Abraham Ancer winning the final tournament in 2021.

 Sponsorships of the Tournament

-FedEx are the current sponsors, with the event immediately moving from Akron to Memphis in 2019.
-All four of the World Golf Championships events have their own sponsors – HSBC (Champions), Grupo Salinas (Mexico Championship) and Dell Technologies (Match Play).
+FedEx were the last sponsors, with the event immediately moving from Akron to Memphis between 2019 and 2021.
+All four of the World Golf Championships events at the time had their own sponsors – HSBC (Champions), Grupo Salinas (Mexico Championship) and Dell Technologies (Match Play).

 Tiger’s Eight Victories